Spence-Kummer's trilogarithm functional equation and its underlying geometry: Notation

-\begin{rem} \normalfont The spaces $V_{\rm non\text{-}Fano}^\an$, $V_{\rm B_3}^\an$, and ${M_{0,5}}(\bC)$ derive from complex arrangements called {Braid arragement}, ${\rm B_3}$ {arragement}, and {non-Fano arragement}, respectively.
-To be precise, the decones of what are called Braid arrangement, ${\rm B_3}$ arrangement, and non-Fano arrangement in \cite{Su01} with certain changes of variables are called Braid arrangement, ${\rm B_3}$ arrangement, and non-Fano arrangement in this paper. \end{rem}
+\begin{rem} The spaces $V_{\rm non\text{-}Fano}^\an$, $V_{\rm B_3}^\an$, and $M_{0,5}^{\an}$ are derived from complex arrangements called the {non-Fano arrangement}, the ${\rm B_3}$ {arrangement}, and the {Braid arrangement}, respectively.
+More precisely, the decones of what are called the Braid arrangement, the ${\rm B_3}$ arrangement, and the non-Fano arrangement in \cite{Su01}, with certain changes in variables, are called the Braid arrangement, the ${\rm B_3}$ arrangement, and the non-Fano arrangement in this paper. \end{rem}